 On a short term, we hope to provide training, implement awareness campaigns and provide medical equipment to clinics and hospitals that demonstrate need.

 Through our awareness campaigns and the provision of medical equipment, we seek to create employment opportunities for young individuals who will champion the vision in their respective communities.

 Bibi Ndala, MPH is a City Research Scientist at the New York City Department of Health and Mental Hygiene Public Health Laboratory.
 She has 10 years of experience working as a medical technologist at McGill University Health Center.
 She also serves as a volunteer coordinator for the organizations Friends of the Congo and Congo Love.

 Christelle Mbia Ndaye is a Senior Supplier Quality Engineer at Zimmer Biomet Canada (Zimmer CAS).
 She has 8 years of experience working in the Medical and Pharmaceutical industries as a Technical Operations Specialist, Equipment and System Validation Specialist, and Auditor.
 She is a proud restaurant owner and aspires to use her wide experience to support women in her native Congo.

 Sandrine Luvisa has over 13 years of professional experience in Marketing, Sales and Client Experience in France, Canada and Africa.
 She enjoys working with great people and learning new things.
 Helping women and children has always been a part of her.

 She feels blessed to be part of this big challenge, knowing that all these women are delivering safely.

 Nicole Freire, MPH is an Operations and Implementation Officer at ICAP at Columbia University.

-Juliette Hernandez, MPH is a Public Health Advisor at NYC Health + Hospitals.
+Juliette Hernandez, MPH is a former Public Health Advisor at NYC Health + Hospitals.